nagasudhirpulla/taming_python/blog/skills/docxtpl_use_case_1.md

 print("execution complete...")
 ```
 * In the above example, we have defined customers as objects and each object has customer name, customer addresses list as it's members
-* In order to generate a report for each customer address, first we iterate through each customer and in turn iterate through each
+* In order to generate a report for each customer address, first we iterate through each customer and in turn iterate through each customer address to render a word and pdf file as the output report
 * While running this script, create folder named ```ouput``` in the same folder as the script file.
 *